saxix/django-adminactions/docs/source/signals.rst

 ``adminaction_requested``
 =========================

-Sent when the action is requestest (ie GET request).
+Sent when the action is requestest (ie click 'Go' in the admin changelist view).
 The handler can raise a :ref:`actioninterrupted` to interrupt the action's execution.
 The hadler can rely on the following parameter: